ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/commands/how-to/start-backup-restore-operations.dotnet.markdown

-# Client API : Commands : How to start backup or restore operations?
+# Commands : How to start backup or restore operations?

 To start or restore backup use `StartBackup` or `StartRestore` operations respectively.